Non-integrable dimers: Universal fluctuations of tilted height profiles: Renormalization Group analysis

 \subsection{Multi-scale analysis}

-In this section we describe the multi-scale computation of $\mathbb W_L^{(\bt)}(A,\phi, \Psi)$, see \eqref{mathbbW}.
+In this section we describe the multi-scale computation of $\mathbb W_L^{(\bt)}(A,\phi, \Psi)$ {defined in} \eqref{mathbbW}.
 We consider explicitly only the case $\phi=0$; the general case can be treated analogously but we will not belabor the details in this paper.

 The procedure is based on a systematic use of the `addition principle' for Gaussian Grassmann integrals, namely the following property \cite[Sec.
 4]{GMreview}: if $P_{g}(d\psi)$ is the Grassmann Gaussian integration with propagator $g$ and $g=g_1+g_2$ then